Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

      - 401
      - The service requires a valid APIKey to access usage data and the key provided was not valid or not authorized for the data being requested.

-   * - IP Address Not Authorized to Access Service
-     - 2030
-     - 401
-     - The service requires IP authorization, and the IP address used by the client is not authorized.
-The server MUST include information on how this issue can be resolved in the Data element or include a Help_URL that points to the information.

    * - Invalid Date Arguments
      - 3020
      - 400